bcgov/greenlight/testdata/README.md

 Test data can be generated using an Excel spreadsheet and parsing it using the provided `xls2json.py` script.

 1. Create a new excel spreadsheet containing as many sheets as the different types of credentials that require generating.
-Make sure the sheet is named exactly as the scema corresponding to the credential that will be inserted, followed by `.csv` (e.g.: registration.permitify.csv for the credential using the registration.permitify schema).
+Make sure the sheet is named exactly as the scema corresponding to the credential that will be inserted, followed by `.csv` (e.g.: registration.dflow.csv for the credential using the registration.dflow schema).
     * It is recommended that a sub-folder is used to store the Excel spreadsheet, as the resulting test data will be stored at the same level as the source spreadsheet.
 2. Populate the spreadsheet, creating a column for each item in the schema.
 The column header should be named **exactly** as the schema element it corresponds to.
 3. Once the spreadsheet contains the desired data, create the ready-to-import JSON files using the `xls2json.py` script.
 Open a shell inside the folder containing the Excel spreadsheet, and run the following command: